How to Use Emotions to Make Rational Decisions

 Ask yourself: Have you ever made a hasty decision and regretted it immediately?
 Most of us have been in a situation where our emotions took over, and we realized afterward that our behaviour or judgment was not rational.

 Emotional hijacking is quite common.
-It’s likely a lot more common than you think.
+It’s likely a lot more common than you think, but as you increase your emotional intelligence, you will quickly recognize, understand, and manage your emotions.

-It can happen in a matter of seconds at work.
+Emotional hijacking happens to all of us at one time or another.
+It can occur in a matter of seconds anywhere, including at work.

-You get emotionally hijacked when a colleague disappoints you, and you lash out harshly instead of taking the time to share your feelings calmly.
-This is when emotion and decision-making can be a dangerous combination.
+Suppose you get emotionally hijacked when a colleague disappoints you, and you lash out harshly instead of sharing your feelings calmly.
+When this occurs, emotion and decision-making can be a dangerous combination.

-After seeing the shock and hurt on your colleague's face, you're embarrassed, and you regret your actions and decision to act impulsively.
-You wish you behaved more rationally because you're aware of the significant amount of time it will take to repair this relationship.
+After seeing the shock and hurt on your colleague's face, you're embarrassed and regret your actions and decision to act impulsively.
+You wish you behaved more rationally because you know how long it will take to repair this relationship.
 It can quickly happen at home as well.
 Sometimes a negative move will set us off, especially if we're tired and having a challenging day.

 (There are many ways you can handle an emotional hijacking when it takes place.
-One being a mindfulness breathing practice you can find right here)
+One is a mindfulness breathing practice you can find right here)

-It becomes easier to understand and manage your emotions to reduce emotional hijacking as you become more self-aware.
+Understanding and managing your emotions to reduce emotional hijacking becomes easier as you become more self-aware.

 (For more strategies for minimizing and managing emotional hijacking, take a look at this blog post next)

-How many times have you purchased something that you thought you needed or couldn't live without in your personal life?
-You realized later, not only was the purchase not in the budget, you really didn't need it.
+Have you ever purchased something you thought you needed or couldn't live without?
+You realized later that the purchase was not in the budget and that you didn't need it.
+It has happened to me!
 I have let a positive mood get me into trouble, especially when shopping!
 When you're happy and excited, it's easy to do something you may regret later if you are unaware of your emotions.

 Making Rational Decisions